arhinostorm/making-a-slave/_site/README.md

 If for any reason the videos need changing, then you need to edit the index.html file in each of the following folders:

--truecityhearts
+- indentity
-- leodevalios
+- fear
-- gulwalip
+- end-game

 Simply change the vimeoid variable in each file and then rebuild the _site folder.